A robust design community led by a volunteer group of directors, chairs, committees, advisors, & volunteers.

 Women Lead Director

-Heading into her second career, Kirsten is currently an Interior Design student at Seattle’s Art Institute.
-Kirsten is known for her listening in order to understand and generate.
-She is passionate about making a difference for others, whether it be their physical environment, discussing the tough topics, or teaching them about juicing.
-She also gets excited about cycling, yoga, hiking, and time with friends and family, especially her sons.
+Kirsten is passionate about workability for everyone and is known for her listening in order to understand and generate.
+As an interior designer, she is committed to making a difference for others in their physical environment, and no topic is too deep for Women Lead events.
+She also gets excited about juicing, cycling, yoga, and all-season mountain time with friends and family, especially her sons.

 Special Events Director

 An East-Coaster with a personality as fiery as the ginger hair on her head, Krista Serianni specializes in magazine and publication design.
-Krista strives to use her work to make a difference and is dedicated to creating for non-profit cancer organizations and other charitable individuals.
+Krista strives to use her work to make a difference and is dedicated to creating for companies that strive to make their clients as healthy as possible.
 In addition to loving good design, Krista is passionate about eating ice cream, adding to her extensive poster collection and petting every dog she sees.

 Made up of prominent members of the Seattle design community, our Advisory Board offers guidance, advice and a fresh perspective on how the chapter and community are doing.
 Lead by the Advisory Board Chair, this team regularly meets with the Chapter leadership and occasionally rolls up their sleeves to help bring new initiatives to life.

 Having been around for almost 30 years now, our chapter has amassed an impressive amount of initiatives that aim to build a better community.
 From Art with Heart, to AIGA Link, to our biennial design and technology conferences Into the Woods and Hive, many of our chapter initiatives are kept alive and strong by a dedicated group of Chairs and Committee Leads.